partcoffee/uni/_case/riktigspor.md

 <div class="div"></div>

-<p class="lead pull">For the past four months I have been working as a designer and web developer at Riktig Spor in Bodø, Norway &mdash; and I hope to continue working here for my next semester.
+<p class="lead pull">For the past four months I have been working as a designer and web developer at Riktig Spor in Norway &mdash; and I hope to continue working here for my next semester.
 I work five days a week, covering a range of clients &mdash; from small websites to larger corporate ones.
-This article aims to cover the majority of these, but leaves out a few for contract reasons.<span>See all the <a href="/projects">projects</a> I contributed to</span></p>
+This article aims to cover the majority of these.<span>See all the <a href="/projects">projects</a> I contributed to</span></p>

 As a general preface to this section, I should mention my responsibilities.
 I am admittedly still a student, and with that I am still learning &mdash; which is also the ultimate goal of this work placement.
 However, I am the primary web developer at this company, and thus I quickly took on the responsibility of hosting, developing and designing websites and web applications.
 I also cover photography at times, and the role of the web advisor for clients.

-See all the <a href="/projects">projects</a> I contributed to and <a href="/workflow-and-sketchbook">how I worked to get there</a>.
+See all the <a href="/projects">projects</a> I contributed to and <a href="/workflow-and-sketchbook">how I work</a>.

 <div class="div"></div>

 ## The experience

 I quickly had to widen my comfort zone in order to work efficiently.
 While I am comfortable developing relatively static sites, dynamic and editable content is a new world to me.
-Necessary to meet client needs, certainly, but undiscovered lands to me nonetheless.

-The current plan of action is to expand our web horizon, where I play a key role.
-I hope I can continue to improve in order to make us the very best at this in Northern Norway.
+I believe I quickly adapted to this technology, and today I am developing Wordpress sites without much problem.
+I would refer to the projects to outline what I experienced specifically, and while I did continuously leave my comfort-zone, I have learned a lot this semester – and for that I am thankful.

 <div class="div"></div>